 - Each team will perform a routine not to exceed 1 minute.

 - A team must start on the performance floor for the start of their music.
-Once the team name is called and the music begins, timing of the overall routine starts.

 - Timing will end with the last beat of music or organized movement.

 - The use of poms is required for all female members.
 The use of signs, flags, banners or other spirit related props are permitted but not required.

 - The performance should have an emphasis on crowd appeal, encourage crowd interaction and involvement (i.e., yell backs, spell outs, school colors, etc.), and display excitement and genuine school spirit.

 - The performance should consist of one or more of the following types of material:

-- Band Chant
+- o Band Chant

 - o Drum Cadence

 - Sideline Routine

 - Stand Routine

 - If an accessory (i.e. hair bows) or an article of clothing adds to the overall effect and/or theme of the routine, it will be considered "costuming."
 Costuming is not permitted.

 - Judging will be based on the following criteria, as well as elements noted on the scoresheet:

-- o Game Day oriented material
+- Game Day oriented material

 - Crowd communication skills

 - Incorporation of game day/sideline appropriate skills

 - Formations/transitions

 - Motion strength and placement

 - Spacing

 - Execution of skills

 - Crowd appeal and overall impression